 And it would appear that Amanda Bouchet is now another.

 - I loved the magic involved.
 I am so invested in all of the characters, both from the circus and from Griffon’s group and his family.
 I loved the Greek mythology.
 Ohmygosh, did I love it.
 I loved Cat’s spunk and her attitude and her abilities and how she struggled against becoming “one of the guys,” so to speak, and loved it as she finally embraced it.
 I was just as concerned with Cat fitting in with the royal family and the drama with the healing centers as I was enthralled at every passionate kiss Cat and Griffon experienced.
-I never skimmed through the sections that weren’t steamy, like I’ve done with a few regency romances in my day (sorry about that…).